 What benefits does a BFCM campaign bring?

-The stats show that in 2016, during Thanksgiving, Black Friday and Cyber Monday online sales totaled $12.8 billion and this figure is set to grow bigger in the future periods.
+The stats show that in 2017, during Thanksgiving, Black Friday and Cyber Monday online sales totaled $14.5 billion in online revenue and this figure is set to grow bigger in the future periods.
 If even these figures don’t impress you, take a look at these unquestionable benefits that come with a BFCM campaign:

 - You’ll get new clients which may have passed you by in the non-holiday season, and you can and win their loyalty.